 If I want to connect, what can I expect during design and construction?

-Property owners will need to sign a permit-to-enter to allow design consultants to start planning the connection on each parcel.
-Prior to construction, any impacts to properties will be explained, and contractors will work with owners to minimize impacts and preserve important landscaping features, whenever possible.
+Property owners must sign a permit-to-enter to allow design consultants to start planning the connection on each parcel.
+Before construction, any impacts to properties will be explained, and contractors will work with owners to minimize impacts and preserve important landscaping features whenever possible.
 Construction contractors will restore conditions to as good as or better than before.
-Existing septic tanks will be emptied and disabled and filled with material to avoid reuse in the future.
-Tanks will NOT be removed—they will be abandoned in place.
-Any maintenance of the new sewer connection and related equipment on private property will be the responsibility of property owners.
+Existing septic tanks will be emptied, disabled, and filled with material to avoid reuse in the future.
+Septic systems will NOT be removed—they will be abandoned in place.
+Property owners will be responsible for any maintenance of the new sewer and related equipment on private property.

 What are the next steps?